 - Student is admitted but does not have qualifying Accuplacer, SAT or ACT test scores recorded in the College system.

-- Student was admitted in a previous semester but never took a class.
+- The student selected the wrong start semester when completing the admission application or was admitted in a previous semester but never took a class.